sam2332/VsCode-Email-Writter/README.md

 ---

-*Remember: The best email is the one your recipient understands and can act upon immediately.*
+*Effective communication is the bridge between confusion and clarity.
+Choose the right style, and your message will always reach its destination.*